-We recognise that having security cameras installed outside your home can make you feel safer.
+We recognise that having security cameras installed outside your home can make a person feel safer.

-We also recognise that your neighbour may feel that security cameras on their neighbour’s home may be a criminal offence and may invade their privacy.
+We also recognise that some people may feel that security cameras on a neighbouring home may feel like an intrusion on their privacy.

 What to do if you want to install CCTV on your home

-Yoo need to make an application to install CCTV on ecternal walls of your home.
+You will need to make an application to install CCTV on external walls of your home.

 Before you do this, think about the problem you’re trying to resolve by installing CCTV.